orion-rs/orion/README.md

 ## orion ![Build Status](https://travis-ci.org/brycx/orion.svg?branch=master) [![codecov](https://codecov.io/gh/brycx/orion/branch/master/graph/badge.svg)](https://codecov.io/gh/brycx/orion)

-**Warning:** There are no guarantees for the security of these implementations.
+**Warning:** This library is not suitable for production code.
+There are no guarantees for the security of these implementations.
 Use at your own risk.

-Cryptographic functions implemented in Rust, with a simple API.
+Cryptographic primitives implemented in Rust, with a simple API.

 Currently contains:
 * HMAC with SHA2(256, 384, 512).